OCR A-Level Biology: Nucleic Acids and Enzymes — Complete Revision Guide (H420)

 Biological Molecules provides the protein and nucleotide vocabulary on which this course depends.

-Cell Structure and Microscopy provides the nucleus, ribosomes and ER inside which transcription and translation occur.
+Cell Structure and Microscopy provides the nucleus, ribosomes and endoplasmic reticulum inside which transcription and translation occur.

 Photosynthesis and Respiration is essentially a catalogue of enzyme-catalysed reactions — RuBisCO, the Calvin cycle enzymes, glycolysis enzymes, the Krebs cycle dehydrogenases, the electron transport chain complexes.
-The enzyme kinetics and inhibition vocabulary developed here is reused throughout.
+The enzyme kinetics and inhibition vocabulary developed here is reused throughout, and the coenzymes NAD, NADP and FAD introduced here are the electron carriers of that course.

 Cloning, Biotechnology and Ecosystems develops PCR, recombinant DNA technology, gel electrophoresis and DNA sequencing — all direct applications of the nucleotide chemistry, replication mechanism and complementary base pairing introduced here.